Source code: Lib/tarfile.py

 Extract a member from the archive to the current working directory, using its full name.
 Its file information is extracted as accurately as possible. member may be a filename or a TarInfo object.
 You can specify a different directory using path.
 File attributes (owner, mtime, mode) are set unless set_attrs is false.

 See the warning for extractall().

 Changed in version 3.2: Added the set_attrs parameter.

 Extract a member from the archive as a file object. member may be a filename or a TarInfo object.
-If member is a regular file, a file-like object is returned.
-If member is a link, a file-like object is constructed from the link’s target.
-If member is none of the above, None is returned.
+If member is a regular file or a link, an io.BufferedReader object is returned.
+Otherwise, None is returned.

 Add the file name to the archive. name may be any type of file (directory, fifo, symbolic link, etc.).
 If given, arcname specifies an alternative name for the file in the archive.
 Directories are added recursively by default.
 This can be avoided by setting recursive to False.
 If exclude is given, it must be a function that takes one filename argument and returns a boolean value.
 Depending on this value the respective file is either excluded (True) or added (False).
 If filter is specified it must be a keyword argument.
 It should be a function that takes a TarInfo object argument and returns the changed TarInfo object.
 If it instead returns None the TarInfo object will be excluded from the archive.
 See Examples for an example.

 Changed in version 3.2: Added the filter parameter.